CodeHarshh/Voice-Activated-Assistant-Jarvis/README.md

 ## Features 🌟

 - **Voice Activation**: Simply say "Hey Jarvis" to activate and start issuing commands.
-- **Website Navigation**: Open popular sites like Google and YouTube with ease.
+- **Website Navigation**: Open popular sites like Google, YouTube, Twitter, Reddit, LinkedIn, and Wikipedia with ease.
 - **Latest News**: Stay informed with the latest headlines at your command.
 - **Music Playback**: Enjoy music from your custom library with a simple voice command.